 For this sort of temperature control, the heating needs to be fast response ie fast warm up and cool down times.
 In this hall, the boiler heats the air which is then distributed around the room.

 It takes 30 mins for the hall to come to temperature and the smart heating means that the the heating come on 30 mins before a user comes into the hall.

 Calendar control heating - when a group uses the hall they can set up their own settings

 Unplanned user can come in and press the push-button and switch on the heating for an hour (currently set to 18C) - this is done using Responses

 If no occupancy is detected for 15 minutes the heating will switch off automatically.
 This is done using Atamate Responses.

-Users can access the Atamate system via a cloud server.
+Users can access atBOS via a cloud server.
 It is made available to the hall manager so they can monitor the use and state of the hall and shut the place down when required.